COPYWRITING IN ACTION INSIGHT # 77

 It’s a fine line between creative writing (self-expression) and strategic writing (other-regarding).
-In this job called “copywriting”, we are having a one-to-one dialogue with a specific target audience with the aim of turning a scanner into a reader.
-And as social researcher, Hugh Mackay, says (and I paraphrase with a nod to songwriter, Joe South), you’ve got to put yourself in their shoes and walk a mile in them.
+In this job called “copywriting”, we are having a dialogue with a particular person.
+Our aim — turning a scanner into a reader.
+As social researcher Hugh Mackay says, “you’ve got to put yourself in their shoes”.
+And to paraphrase singer/ songwriter, Joe South, walk a mile in them shoes.

 In a word — empathy.

 These days, the word empathy is starting to get bandied about a little too fast and loose, and risks being emptied of meaning.
 My aim here is to push back on the tendency to turn this valuable attribute into an in-vogue buzzword.
 If this happens, it stops being empathy and starts becoming mimicry.
 Manipulators can have excellent empathetic skills, but only for their own benefit.